-It's important that we all have a plan about how to respond.
+It's important that everyone has plans about how they will respond.
 If you needed to leave your house right now, where would you go?
 What would you take?
 If you were stuck at home without power or running water what would you need to do?

-The global pandemic taught us that knowing your neighbours and having a strong community are a huge part of getting through emergencies.
+As we have seen during recent events like the global pandemic, knowing your neighbours and having a strong community are a huge part of getting through emergencies.
 One of the best things you can do to be better prepared is to get to know your neighbours - they are likely to be your first support following an emergency event, or they may need your help.

-This booklet provides useful information to help you plan for a range of emergency situations that you, your family, and community may find yourselves in.
+This booklet provides useful information to help you plan for a range of emergency situations that you, your family, and community may find yourselves caught up in.

-Please take the time to read it with your whānau and other members of your household.
-Make use of the information as you plan together for events that we hope we won't have to face.
+Please take the time to read it with your whānau and other members of you household and make use of the information as you plan for events that we hope we won't have to face.